 More than 146,000 people signed the petition against bullfighting which included some well-known names from the worlds of fashion, sport, and culture.

-Some villages have not declared support for the ban including Muro which supports the practice and Fornalutx which hosts an annual bull-run that is expected to be banned.
+Some villages have not declared support for the ban including Muro which supports the practice and Fornalutx which hosts an annual bull-run.